Coordination of Benefits

 Coordination of benefits (COB) applies to a person who is covered by more than one health plan.

-COB claims are those sent to secondary payers with an attached or included explanation of payment information from the primary payer (the health plan or payer obligated to pay a claim first).
+COB claims are those sent to secondary payers with claims adjudication information included from a prior or primary payer (the health plan or payer obligated to pay a claim first).
 These claims can be sent 1) from provider to payer to payer or 2) from provider to payer.
+Additional information about Medicare's COB/claims crossover process is available.

 HIPAA Adopted Standards